Sleep is essential for good health. In fact, we need sleep to survive — just like we need food and water. So, it’s no wonder we spend about

 - The body repairs cells, restores energy, and releases molecules like hormones and proteins.

-These processes are critical for overall health.
-Without them, your body can’t function correctly.
+These processes are critical for our overall health.
+Without them, our bodies can’t function correctly.

-Let’s take a closer look at why you sleep, along with what happens if you don’t get enough.
+Let’s take a closer look at why we sleep, along with what happens if we don’t get enough.